 Information - Kanha National Park

 The annual average rainfall is 152 cm.
-The park is closed for jungle safari from July to mid October during monsoon.
+The core area of the national park is closed for jungle safari from July to mid October during monsoon.
 Although rainy season is the best period to enjoy the forest by walking and to photograph insects and butterflies.

 If you want to enjoy Kanha's enchanting forest and wildlife to its best avoid visiting the park in peak holiday season of Dushera and Dipawali (around October), Christmas, New year and extended week ends holidays when the park can become very crowded.